a13xp0p0v/a13xp0p0v.github.io/_posts/2020-05-26-debugging-cross-compiler.markdown

 The `kernel-build-containers` are based on Ubuntu, so I followed the how-to in [Ubuntu Debug Symbol Packages][8] documentation...

 __Fail!
 No luck!__ Ubuntu doesn't provide `gcc-6-aarch64-linux-gnu-dbgsym` package.
 There is no debug symbol package for __any__ gcc cross compiler for `aarch64` at [http://ddebs.ubuntu.com][9].
 Grrr, not funny.
 I decided to try the same on Fedora.
 But how to install old `gcc-6` on my relatively fresh `Fedora 31`?
-Oh, that is pain.
-You need to search for the desired package and its dependencies at some RPM search engines, download them...
+Oh, that is a pain.
+You usually need to search for the desired package and its dependencies at some RPM search engines, download them...
 No!

 <p align="center">
   <img width="560" src="/img/mememe_give_me_debug_symbols.jpg">